skandium/skandium.github.io/_posts/2023-12-12-research-startups.markdown

 date:   2023-12-12
 categories: general
 comments: false
+description: "What to expect from machine learning research roles in industry versus academia."
 ---

 Machine learning is a field heavily tied to science.
 Even when normalising on years of experience, the share of engineers with a PhD and prior publications is much larger in ML compared to